APD Lake Patrol Unit needing to double force amid short staffing

 “Two nice gentleman that happened to be police officers saw us swimming and came up to us and offered us a tow,” Seay said.

-Chapman said because the unit’s so short staffed, not all of those lakes have officers patrolling them.
+Chapman said because the unit is so short staffed, not all of those lakes have officers patrolling them.

 “If we have all of our resources out here per say, we will have to pull a boat, get a boat, take it over to Decker Lake for example,” Chapman said.